rfaulk/developers.spiceworks.com/source/terms-and-conditions.md

 ###6.
 Things you should know
   1. We can analyze your app, content, and data for any purpose, including commercial.
   2. We can monitor or collect data related to your use of our SDKs.
-  3. We will use information we receive from you or in connection with your Platform integration in accordance with our [Privacy Policy](http://www.spiceworks.com/privacy/).
+  3. We will use information we receive from you or in connection with your Platform integration in accordance with our <a href="http://www.spiceworks.com/privacy/" target="_blank">Privacy Policy</a>.
   4. You give us all rights necessary to enable your app to work with Spiceworks, including the right to incorporate information you provide to us into other parts of Spiceworks, and the right to attribute the source of information using your name or logos.
   5. We may share your contact info with people who want to contact you.
   6. We may use your name, logos, content, and information, including screenshots and video captures of your app, to demonstrate or feature your use of Spiceworks, worldwide and royalty-free.
   7. You give us the right to link to or frame your app, and place content, including ads, around your app.
-  8. We can audit your app to ensure it is safe and does not violate any of our terms applicable to the app, including the terms in this document and the Spiceworks [Terms of Use](http://www.spiceworks.com/terms/).
+  8. We can audit your app to ensure it is safe and does not violate any of our terms applicable to the app, including the terms in this document and the Spiceworks <a href="http://www.spiceworks.com/terms/" target="_blank">Terms of Use</a>.
 If requested, you must provide us with proof that your app complies with our terms.
   9. We can create apps or products that offer features and services similar to your app.
   10. In the future, we may charge a fee to have an app available in the Spiceworks App Center as further described in Section 10.1.
   11. Spiceworks and its licensors reserve all right, title and interest, including all intellectual property and other proprietary rights, in and to all Spiceworks SDKs.